 That’s because of something called “motion parallax,” which is what happens when you move your head while keeping your eyes fixed on an object.

 What Is The Vertigo Effect?

-The same thing happens in horror films such as Halloween and Friday the 13th where the viewer sees everything askew as if they are being hunted down by a killer.
+The Vertigo effect is also used in horror films such as Halloween and Friday the 13th where the viewer sees everything askew as if they are being hunted down by the killer.

-The vertigo effect is a very important element in filmmaking because it allows viewers to experience situations from a new perspective without having to be actually there.
+The Vertigo effect is a very important element in filmmaking because it allows viewers to experience situations from a new perspective without having to be there.
 It shows that filmmakers can manipulate viewers’ emotions just by using camera techniques.

 The Hitchcock Zoom Explained

-In 1935’s Murder! this was taken a stage further, with an extreme zoom that took the object filling the screen all the way back out of it again (Hitchcock’s cameo appearance in this film also saw him zooming into his own head).
+In 1930 film, Murder! this was taken a stage further, with an extreme zoom that took the object filling the screen then back out of it again (Hitchcock’s cameo appearance in this film also saw him zooming into his head).